Center for Career Development

 - Applications: Writing resumes, cover letters and other documents, as well as practicing interview skills

-- Engaged with 69 percent of undergraduate students and 22 percent of graduate students.
+- Engaged with 70 percent of undergraduate students and 22 percent of graduate students

-- Partnered with 447 unique alumni for educational programs, networking events and as Princeternship hosts.
+- Partnered with 533 unique alumni for educational programs, networking events and as Princeternship hosts

-- Offered 498 programs and events for a total attendance of 3,810 unique students.
+- Offered 539 programs and events for a total attendance of 3,689 unique students

-93.4 percent secured their post-graduation outcome within six months of graduation.
-72.7 percent of new graduates accepted employment and 18.7 percent pursued further education.
+92.8 percent secured their post-graduation outcome within six months of graduation.72.3 percent of new graduates accepted employment and 18.4 percent pursued further education.

-21.5 percent were employed full-time at nonprofit organizations or in service-based roles.
-98 percent reported having at least one internship or work experience during their time at Princeton.
+22.4 percent were employed full-time at nonprofit organizations or in service-based roles.

 How We Support Students